 Predator & Pest Control

-With over 3000 bait stations and 1200 traps volunteers have plenty of opportunities to work in predator & pest control.
-There is still a small remnant population of predators inside the wire, and our leaky fences means new animals can get around the wire.
+With over 3000 bait stations and 1200 traps, volunteers have plenty of opportunities to work in predator & pest control.
+There is still a small remnant population of predators inside the wire, and our leaky fences mean new animals can get around the wire.